Glitter (film)

-Glitter is a 2001 American romantic musical drama film starring Mariah Carey and rapper Da Brat, written by Kate Lanier, and directed by Vondie Curtis Hall.
-Carey plays Billie Frank, an aspiring singer who, along with her friends Louise (Da Brat) and Roxanne (Tia Texada), is a club dancer.
-Timothy Walker (Terrence Howard) offers them a contract as backup singers/dancers to another singer.
-At the premiere of the song they record, Billie meets Julian "Dice" Black (Max Beesley), a nightclub DJ, who helps her in her solo career.
+Glitter is a 2001 American romantic musical drama film written by Kate Lanier and directed by Vondie Curtis-Hall.
+It stars Mariah Carey, Max Beesley, and Terrence Howard.
+Carey plays Billie Frank, an aspiring singer who, along with her friends Louise (rapper Da Brat) and Roxanne (Tia Texada), is a club dancer.
+Music producer Timothy Walker (Howard) offers them a contract as backup singers/dancers to another singer.
+At the premiere of the song they record, Billie meets Julian "Dice" Black (Beesley), a nightclub DJ who helps establish her solo career.
 In the process, Billie and Dice fall in love.

-Carey began working on a film and soundtrack project titled All That Glitters in 1997.
-However, during that period, her label Columbia Records pressured her to release a compilation album in time for the holiday season in November 1998.
-Consequently, Carey put All That Glitters on hold.
+Carey began working on a film and soundtrack project titled All That Glitters in 1997, but it was put on hold in favor of other commitments with her record label.
 Following this, she aimed to complete the film and album project for the summer of 2001.
-Shooting began in Toronto and New York at the end of September 2000.
+Shooting began in Toronto and New York City at the end of September 2000.
 Carey used the time to work on the soundtrack of the film, along with Eric Benét and Da Brat, who also appeared in the film.

-The film was released on September 21, 2001, ten days after the release of the accompanying soundtrack on September 11, 2001.
-Before its release, Carey was suddenly hospitalized, citing "extreme exhaustion" and a "physical and emotional breakdown".
-During her hospitalization, Carey was diagnosed with bipolar disorder.
-Due to this, the film and soundtrack release were both postponed for three weeks.
+The film and its accompanying soundtrack's release dates were delayed after Carey was suddenly hospitalized, citing "extreme exhaustion" and a "physical and emotional breakdown".
+The film was released on September 21, 2001, ten days after the release of the soundtrack on September 11, 2001.

-Glitter was heavily lambasted by critics and was a box office bomb.
-Reviewers were highly disappointed with the film, and Carey's performance as an actress was considered by many to be amateur, earning her the worst actress award at the 22nd Golden Raspberry Awards.
+Glitter was widely panned by critics and audiences and was a box-office bomb.
+Reviewers were highly disappointed with the film, along with Carey's performance, earning her a Golden Raspberry Award for worst actress.
 This also caused the film to receive negative commentary on social media sites, with Carey herself later admitting that she regretted being part of the film.
 Some went on to call it one of the worst films ever made.
 Glitter opened in 1,996 American theaters, and grossed $2.5 million in its first week, with a worldwide total of $5.3 million.
 The soundtrack of the film achieved moderate commercial success and went on to sell over two million copies worldwide, considerably less than Carey's previous releases.